 How to Write a Resignation Letter

-When you resign, you usually need to tell your employer a date in advance for your resignation to come into effect.
+When you resign, you usually need to tell your employer the last date you'll be coming in to work.
 This is called "giving notice".
-The date you give will be the date of your last day of work.

-The amount of notice you have to give may be specified by your contract.
-If you don't have a written contract, the general rule is to give the same notice as your pay cycle (e.g., if you get paid every two weeks, you should give two weeks' notice).
+The amount of notice you have to give may be specified in your employment contract.
+If you don't have a written employment contract, the general rule is to give the same notice as your pay cycle (e.g., if you get paid every two weeks, you should give two weeks' notice).

 Your resignation letter should include:

-- A statement that says you're going to resign
+- A statement that clearly says you're going to resign

-- The date of your last day of work at the organisation (based on the notice you are giving)
+- The date of your last day of work (based on the notice you're giving)

 - A short explanation of why you are leaving